KainosSoftwareLtd/vision-processing-web-tool/README.md

 6. On your browser of choice go to localhost:5000 to get to the web app
 7. After you&#39;ve opened the web app you can select images, tag them and train your own machine learning model and test it yourself!

-Adding data
+**Adding data**

 - Get the dataset you want to use in the virtual machine
 - From there you can upload them on the website to append them
 - However, if you need to add a lot of images at once put them in the directory /web-app/static/images/uploads/untagged

-Tip:
+**Tips**
-Make sure your images have different names - we use the name as an ID!
+1. Make sure your images have different names - we use the name as an ID!
+2. To 'reset' and delete all the images / tags you will need delete the named tags (not the untagged folder) in these directories.

+webapp/static/images/uploads
+webapp/tensorflow_images/master
+webapp/tensorflow_images/split/training
+webapp/tensorflow_images/split/validation